‘Our airport isn’t perfect - no airport is - but we are making tangible progress.’

 The interim director said between January 1 and September 18 this year, out of 476 evening Gatwick departures, seven have been cancelled.

-The conference was told that the government does not subvent easyJet but it does subsidise Loganair on its core routes to London and the North West.
+The conference was told the government does not subvent easyJet but it does subsidise Loganair on its core routes to London and the North West.

 In a panel question and answer session, Mr Johnston was asked whether air passenger duty should be scrapped.
 He pointed out that the airport costs £6m net to run and APD brings in £3m to £4m a year.